1919–20 Ottawa Senators season

 The 1919–20 Ottawa Senators season was the club's 35th season of play and third season in the NHL.
-It was a very successful season, as they set an NHL record for wins (19), points (38), and won both halves of the season, therefore the Sens automatically were awarded the NHL championship and the right to play in the Stanley Cup Finals.
+It was a very successful season, as they set an NHL record for wins (19), points (38), and won both halves of the season, therefore the Sens automatically were awarded the NHL championship and the right to play in the Stanley Cup Final.
 The Senators defeated Seattle to win their eighth Stanley Cup title.